secretflow/dataproxy/README.md

 accesses rich data sources and provides unified, easy-to-use, efficient, and robust data reading and writing services.
 With DataProxy:

-* You can access various types of data sources, including MySQL, S3, Aliyun OSS, local disk, etc.
+* You can access various types of data sources, including MySQL, Hive, S3, Aliyun OSS, local disk, etc.
 * You can use a consistent read/write interface to realize read/write operations on different data sources.

 ## Documentation